RI-SE/smirk/docs/System Requirements Specification.md

 This document provides the foundation for the SMIRK minimum viable product (MVP).

 ## 1.2 Document Conventions ##
 Headings with a reference in brackets [X] refer to artifacts mandated by the AMLAS process.
+In the name of open science, links to academic publications primarily point to preprints on arXiv rather than peer-reviewed revisions being publishers' paywalls.

 ## 1.3 Glossary
 - AMLAS: Guidance on the Assurance of Machine Learning in Autonomous Systems